kennethlove/practice-pycon/docs/talks.rst

 ``startapp``
 ------------

-To start our app, we can to tell Django to give us some boilerplate right away with ``python manage.py startappy talks``.
+To start our app, we can to tell Django to give us some boilerplate right away with ``python manage.py startapp talks``.
 We want app names to be plural, generally, as they usually concern themselves with multiple model instances and work around them.

 This will give us a structure similar to: